 Gary has over 26 years of paid and volunteer experience in several areas within emergency services.
 Gary has worked in hospital emergency rooms, ambulance, public health, incident response teams, and instructional work.
 He has a degree in Emergency Management, Homeland Security American Board Certified and Master Anti-Terrorism Specialist -The Anti-Terrorism Accreditation Board.

-Chris started chasing with Tempest Tours in 2013 with his Dad (Steve Pekich).
-As an avid surfer, he have always been interested in the weather.
-Chris was a lifeguard and Red Cross First Aid.
-He is also CPR certified.
-After his first trip with Tempest and seeing the El Reno tornado, he became hooked on severe weather.
-He currently lives in Los Angeles and works as a substitute teacher and real estate agent.
+Chris began storm chasing with Tempest Tours in 2013 with his Dad (Steve Pekich, a current guide with Tempest).
+Chris has always had an interest in severe weather.
+His first trip with Tempest was in 2013, the year of the El Reno tornado when he became hooked.
+He currently lives in Los Angeles and works as a teacher and real estate agent.